est-gonzalezr/ulos/README.md

 - **Docker**

   Currently some of the executors run in Docker containers.
-To install Docker, visit [Docker](https://www.docker.com/).
+To install Docker, visit [Docker](https://www.docker.com/) and follow the installation instructions.

 - **RabbitMQ**